ukiTechnologySchool/js-datatype-classwork/Excercise.md

 - Math.random(), Math.max(), Math.min(), Math.trunc(), for...of, for...in, forEach(), continue, break.

 ### Practice Questions
+### Math

 1. Generate 10 random integers between 1 and 100 using Math.random() and Math.floor().
 2. Find the largest and smallest value in an array using Math.max() and the spread operator.
+3. Write JavaScript code to generate a 6-digit OTP using Math.random()
-3. Write a for...of loop to calculate the sum of array values.
+4. Write a for...of loop to calculate the sum of array values.
-4. Display numbers from 1 to 50 but skip multiples of 5 using continue.
+5. Display numbers from 1 to 50 but skip multiples of 5 using continue.
-5. Use a do...while loop to simulate login attempts until the correct password is entered.
+6. Use a do...while loop to simulate login attempts until the correct password is entered.
-6. Create a multiplication table using nested for loops.
+7. Create a multiplication table using nested for loops.

+2.
 ---

 ## Operators & Conditions